 Another major risk, particularly with canning or bottling companies, is working with sharp materials.
 Tiwana points out that it’s vital that workers have appropriate hand and foot protection, which is often at a much higher standard than normal protective materials.

-“To get all the right protective equipment in place, our team at RS visit a customer and do an audit so that we can establish the risks and what level of protection is needed,” he explains.
-“We then offer a range of brands that meet those requirements and then the purchasing team can look at the best fit and value for their business.
+“To get all the right protective equipment in place, our team at RS visit a customer and carry out audits so that we can establish the risks and what level of protection is needed,” he explains.
+“We then offer a range of products/brands that meet those requirements.”

-This is an area that IOSH’s Graham Parker also feels strongly about.
+This is an area that IOSH’s Vincent Ho also feels strongly about.
 “Unfortunately, one of the knock-on effects of the 2008 recession was an increase in poor buying choices when it came to safety equipment,” he explains.
 “People would find products such as hard hats sold for half the normal price on the internet and saw it as a way of helping their company save money.

 In addition to ensuring a company has the best safety equipment in place for their staff, it’s also important to look at ways to make efficiencies in the process of ordering these products.
 Tiwana recommends that businesses try to harmonise the brands that they use – many companies have equipment made by dozens of different brands, which can be both costly, and confusing for users.